mattyschell/geodatabase-taxmap-toiler/README.md

 Some of these tables store Portable Document Formatted maps as Binary Large Objects and are large.
 To keep the migration process simple we migrate them with arcpy but this is not ideal.

-Tables with mixed-case names are geodatabase-registerd and versioned on the legacy source database.
+Tables with mixed-case names are geodatabase-registered and versioned on the legacy source database.
 The wizards appear to edit some tables directly without using the geodatabase.
-After importing these tables will be registered on the target database but only those indicated will be versioned.
+After importing these tables they will be registered on the target Geodatabase but only those indicated Versioned=Y below will be versioned.

 |  | Name | Registered | Versioned |
 | ---- | ---- | ---- | ---- |